The Bylaws establish the legal authority that governs USAIN and specify the rules under which the organization operates.

 Article IX: Nominations and Elections

 Section 1.
-There shall be a Nominations/Elections Committee consisting of three voting members, one of whom shall be the most recent Past President, and no one of whom should be a candidate at the succeeding election.
-This Committee shall be appointed by the Council no later than September 1st of each year and shall be representative of the geographic distribution of the Individual and Institutional categories of membership.
-Other than the Past President, members of the Committee shall serve two-year terms on a rotating basis, and no more than three consecutive terms.
+There shall be a Nominations/Elections Committee consisting of three voting members, one of whom shall be the most recent Past President as chair, and none of whom should be a candidate at the succeeding election.
+This Committee shall be appointed by the Council no later than September 1st of each year.
+Other than the Past President, members of the Committee may serve two-year terms on a rotating basis, and no more than three consecutive terms.

 Section 3.
 Election information shall be sent to each member no later than March 15th.
 If feasible, the election shall be conducted electronically, with election information provided by electronic means.
 The chair of the Committee shall be responsible for the official ballot.
 The qualifications of each nominee shall accompany the ballot.
 The ballot will include a space for write-in candidates.
 Every effort shall be made to ensure a fair election and confidentiality of the election.
 The candidates receiving the largest number of votes for each office shall be declared elected.
 In case of a tie vote, lot conducted by the Chair of the Nominations/Elections Committee shall determine the successful candidate.